Are you looking for a Taipei hotel recommendation? Do you want to stay in one of the best hotels in Taipei?

-This hotel is located in the business district of Taipei and is part of the Taipei Metro Complex on Tun Hwa South Road which features numerous shops & boutiques, restaurants and entertainment facilities.
+This hotel is located in the business district of Taipei.
+It is part of the Taipei Metro Complex on Tun Hwa South Road, which features numerous shops & boutiques, restaurants, and entertainment facilities.

-The hotel is perfect you are wanting one of the hotels in Taipei city centre or a Taipei hotel near MRT.
+The hotel is perfect; you want one of the hotels in Taipei city center or a Taipei hotel near MRT.

-A bus stop right next to the hotel is really convenient when you would like to explore the city.
-Just be aware that you need to purchase the “easy card” in order to pay for the bus/ metro.
-You can get it for example at 7-Eleven or at a MRT station.
+A bus stop next to the hotel is convenient if you want to explore the city.
+Just be aware that you need to purchase the “easy card” to pay for the bus/ metro.
+You can get it, for example, at 7-Eleven or at an MRT station.